psycedelicAI/high-security-facility-concept/twinmind-kickstart.md

 **High-Security Facility Concept**

-A concept repository about a high-security physical and operational environment.
+A concept repository about how a high-security facility can be designed as a **trust architecture** for controlled physical and operational environments.

-Main focus:
+This is not just about access control.

+The project connects:
+- identity
+- actor type
+- movement
 - zones
-- movement
-- surveillance
 - credentials
 - devices
+- surveillance
+- privilege
-- privileged access
+- signaling
 - governance
+- degraded operations
+- audit and review
 - recovery
-- incident handling
+- passive fire resilience
-- trust architecture
+- life-safety compatibility

 ---

 ## How TwinMind Should Understand the Concept

-Treat this project as more than a facility security checklist.
+Treat this repository as more than a facility security checklist.

-Current best understanding:
+Current best framing:

 > A trust architecture concept for high-security physical and operational environments.

+Core idea:
-The concept is about how trust is shaped by:
+- trust is contextual
-- identity
-- movement
+- movement carries meaning
-- zone sequence
-- credentials
-- devices
-- surveillance
+- zones matter
-- privilege
+- privilege is separate and higher-risk
-- governance
+- surveillance supports interpretation
+- signaling must preserve meaning
+- degraded operations must remain controlled
-- recovery
+- recovery must restore trust
-- incident state
+- life safety must remain compatible with high security

 Important:
 - concept-first